UN refugee agency: Major rise in migrants stopped off Libya

-The relentless war in Libya has turned the country into a major conduit for migrants fleeing war and poverty in Africa and the Middle East.
+The relentless war in Libya has turned the country into a major conduit for migrants fleeing conflict and poverty in Africa and the Middle East.

 In its attempts to stem the flow of migrants crossing the Mediterranean, the European Union has trained and funded Libya’s coast guard to keep the migration crisis off its shores.
 The figures show these efforts have not stopped people from boarding boats and making the journey.

 It’s a contentious alliance.
-The coast guard catches and returns migrants to Libya, where they often land in squalid detention centers, notorious for rape and torture at the hands of smugglers.
-Militias that conspire with coast guard units extort and abuse migrants for ransoms at compounds funded and ostensibly run by the U.N.
+The coast guard catches and returns migrants to Libya, where they often land in squalid detention centers, notorious for rape and torture at the hands of militias.

-Last week, deadly clashes around the capital, Tripoli, compelled UNHCR to halt its operations at one of those jam-packed centers, known as the Gathering and Departure Facility.
-On Friday, the agency reported it continues to evacuate migrants to “safer locations,” adding that over 300 had agreed to resettle into the “urban community” with aid packages.
+Migrants have told The Associated Press that they were extorted and abused at facilities run by the interior ministry of Libya’s west-based government.

+Last week, the UNHCR halted its operations at its Gathering and Departure Facility, which was intended as an alternative to detention but was overrun by migrants fleeing other Libyan-run centers.
 The Associated Press documented the dangerous and dehumanizing conditions at the facility last year.

+The agency reported it continues to evacuate migrants to “safer locations,” adding that over 300 had agreed to resettle into the “urban community” with aid packages.
+The facility’s closing comes as fighting has intensified around the capital Tripoli.

-On Thursday, when a pick-up truck packed with migrants crashed into a fuel tanker, killing six people and critically wounding 12, the International Organization for Migration warned of the urgent need to prosecute smugglers and traffickers in Libya, especially as a cease-fire crumbles in spite of international diplomatic efforts.
+After a pick-up truck packed with migrants crashed into a fuel tanker Thursday, killing six people and critically wounding 12, the International Organization for Migration warned of the urgent need to prosecute smugglers and traffickers in Libya.

 “This incident is a stark reminder of the dangerous journeys desperate people endure, many of whom are fleeing conflict and poverty,” said Federico Soda, the agency director.

-Note: This story was first published on January 7, 2020.
-It was updated on January 9, 2020, to reflect the fact that the U.N. does not run migrant detention facilities affiliated with Libya’s west-based government.